pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

 # SAMPLE HTML with student list for appendPageLinks():

           - index.html, in the root dir,
-            a sample is provided to demonstrate the implementation of the pagination-plugin
+            a sample is provided to demonstrate the implementation of the pagination

-          - student-list-examples/.., more html examples to demonstrate the pagination-plugin
+          - student-list-examples/.., more html examples to demonstrate the pagination

-          - js/app.js, a sample app.js to demonstrate the pagination-plugin
+          - js/app.js, a sample app.js to demonstrate the pagination